Campus Improvement Plan

 2022-23: TELPAS Progress Rate 48% (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

 Strategy's Expected Result/Impact: Increase EB/ELL students composite scores on TELPAS testing.